GifftyCode/LearningReact/README.md

 2. **InputForm**: A project to handle user inputs, validate them, and manage form state.
 3. **ShopMate**: An e-commerce project showcasing component composition, state management, conditional rendering, and styling.
 4. **TaskMate**: A task management application demonstrating CRUD operations, state management, and use of custom hooks.
+5. **RouteMate**: A routing project demonstrating the use of React Router, nested routes, and handling URL parameters.